cyrezdev/a11y-apca-sass/README.md

 }
 ```

-Get accessible background color to be used with text color with background color not set (will use text-color to get bg-color):
+Get accessible background color to be used with text color and background color not set (will use text color to get bg-color):
 ```
 header {
   --text-color: #181807;